 |Gummies and certain chewables||Bottles|

 |Refrigerated items||Temperature-controlled packaging|

 Depending on which state you live in, there may also be laws that require us to send certain meds in bottles.
 For example, in Delaware, New York, and Rhode Island we don't pre-sort any controlled medications into packets.

 If you have questions about whether your medication can go into packets, please contact us.

 Other state restrictions may affect how you receive your medication.
-For example, Georgia requires signatures for all shipments with controlled substances.
+For example, Georgia and Wisconsin require signatures for all shipments with controlled substances.
 Read more about monthly deliveries if you have other questions about how we send your medications.